Helix the tortoise on wheels inspires children's books, new foundation

 "I was like this is the best Christmas present anyone could ever ask for," said Gaspero.

-The inspiration for the foundation, the little internet sensation, Helix, died last year.
+Helix, the inspiration for the foundation, died last year.
 His little turtle wheels could only take him so far, but his legacy rolls on.

 "When you start something, you don't really know the impact or what could possibly come from it, and to see it come to life, inspired by a little tortoise, it was so heartwarming," Betz said.